 G1 Significant accounting principles – assessments and assumptions for accounting purposes

 The Parent Company’s functional currency is Swedish kronor (SEK), which is also the reporting currency of the Parent Company and the Group.
 Accordingly, the financial statements are presented in SEK.
 All amounts are in million SEK unless otherwise stated.
+Amounts in tables and calculation in the financial statements and notes do not always agree exactly with the totals due to rounding.

 Accounting principles are presented in this note or in connection to the note of which they aim to describe.